007revad/Synology_CPU_temperature/README.md

 Works for Intel and AMD CPUs in DSM 7 and DSM 6

+If you schedule the script in Task Scheduler you should enable logging and set the log_directory in included syno_cpu_temp.config

 ### Download the script

 1. Download the latest version _Source code (zip)_ from https://github.com/007revad/Synology_CPU_temperature/releases